-This mainboard has two 32-bit PCI slots, one AGP slot and one AMR slot.
+This mainboard has four 32-bit PCI slots, one ACR slot and one AGP slot.

-Follow the steps below to install a PCI/AGP/AMR expansion card.
+Follow the steps below to install a PCI/ACR/AGP expansion card.

-- 1. Locate the AMR, AGP or PCI slots on the mainboard. - 2.
-Remove the slot cover from the system chassis. - 3.
-Insert the expansion card edge connector into the slot and press it firmly down until fully inserted. - 4.
-Secure the expansion card bracket in the system chassis with the screw that held the slot cover.
+- 1. Locate the AGP or PCI slots on the mainboard. - 2.
+Remove this slot cover from the system chassis. - 3.
+Insert the expansion card edge connector into the slot and press it firmly down into until fully inserted. - 4.
+Secure the expansion card bracket to the system chassis with the screw that held the slot cover.